Easy Recipes for Campfire Cooking Chefs

 Pie Iron Breakfast Sandwiches

 If everybody in the family wants something different for breakfast, then you can satisfy everyone’s pallets with the fixings of pie iron breakfast sandwiches.
-Pie irons are great tools for making a campfire breakfast, and there are lots of ways to customize the end result.
+Pie irons are great tools for making a campfire breakfast.
+You’ll find lots of ways to customize the end result.

 All you really need is some bread for everyone, cheese, meat, eggs, and any other sauces, toppings, and seasonings you would like.
-Grease both sides of the pie iron and load each end with bread and your chosen toppings.
+Grease both sides of the pie iron.
+Then load each end with bread and your chosen toppings.

 One tactic includes using a couple of links or pre-cooked crumbled sausage.
-Combine this with eggs, salsa, shredded cheese, and other tasty toppings, then place the open-faced greased pie iron over the fire.
-Scramble the eggs until they’re cooked, and then you can add them to a sandwich or just eat them as a tasty side dish.
+Combine this with eggs, salsa, shredded cheese, and other tasty toppings.
+Then place the open-faced greased pie iron over the fire.
+Scramble the eggs until they’re cooked.
+Finally, add them to a sandwich or just eat them as a tasty side dish.

 You can also use pie irons to cook pancakes, hash browns, or other breakfast staples.
 They’re very versatile and can be used to give everyone a personalized breakfast experience.